Sundown murders: The accused

 Raymond John Bailey was born at Gilgandra on 3 December 1932.
 He had four brothers and a sister.
 Bailey left school at 14 and got work as a carpenter.
 He married young and worked for a time as an itinerant worker.
 He purchased a black 1938 DeSoto in Renmark in September 1957 and took a rifle he had agreed to buy but never paid for in Wirrulla.

-Bailey was travelling north in the DeSoto car and caravan.
-Bailey had his wife and young son with him.
+Bailey was travelling north in the DeSoto car and caravan with his wife and young son.
 Bailey had told another traveller on the Alice Springs road that he was heading north looking for work.

 He was working at Mount Isa Hospital, Mount Isa, Queensland, when the law caught up with him.
 Bailey was arrested in Mount Isa in January 1958 on charges of false pretences in relation of a motor vehicle and being in possession of an unlicensed weapon.
 Two days later he was charged with the murder of Thyra Bowman.
 He was extradited to Adelaide where he stood trial.

 Trial

 The trial took place in Adelaide.

 David Iles met Bailey when both men worked around Wirrulla, South Australia, in September 1957.
 Bailey and Iles struck up a friendship and the men went rabbit shooting.
 Iles later agreed to sell to Bailey his huntsman rifle but Bailey skipped town without paying for it.
 Iles took Constable Grope to the spot where the men fired the rifle and Grope recovered used cartridge cases.
 The cartridges later matched cartridges found at the murder scene.

 Bailey was tried, convicted and executed in Adelaide Gaol.
-Bailey was hanged on 24 June 1958.
+He was hanged on 24 June 1958.
 His two brothers had visited him the day before.